gitkraken/vscode-gitlens/README.md

   - Quickly see all working changes, both staged and unstaged, complete with status indicators for adds, changes, renames, and deletes
   - Provides entries to `Show Stashed Changes`, `Open Changed Files`, and `Close Unchanged Files`
   - Use the `alt+right arrow` shortcut on an entry to execute it without closing the quick pick menu, if possible — commands that open windows outside of VS Code will still close the quick pick menu unless [`"gitlens.advanced.quickPick.closeOnFocusOut": false`](#extension-settings) is set
-  - Use the `alt+right arrow` shortcut on a file entry in the `Staged Files` or `Unstaged Files` sections to preview the working file while leaving the quick pick menu open
+  - Use the `alt+right arrow` shortcut on a file entry in the `Staged Files` or `Unstaged Files` sections to preview the comparison of the working file with the previous revision
-    - NOTE: Once [vscode issue #10568](https://github.com/Microsoft/vscode/issues/10568) is resolved this will change to preview the comparison of the working file with the previous revision

 - Adds a `Show Stashed Changes` command (`gitlens.showQuickStashList`) to show a **stashed changes quick pick menu** for exploring your repository stash history